-The DISD Board of Trustees, in collaboration with the administration and staff of McAdams Junior High School, continue to focus on the importance of family and community engagement.
-McAdams Junior High School strives to create and maintain a welcoming atmosphere for parent and community engagement.
-McAdams Junior High School encourages meaningful collaboration with all stakeholders so that communication between home, school and the community is continuous and open.
-In order to ensure greater opportunities for student success, McAdams Junior High School supports:
+The DISD Board of Trustees, in collaboration with the administration and staff of Dunbar Middle School, continue to focus on the importance of family and community engagement.
+Dunbar Middle School strives to create and maintain a welcome atmosphere for parent and community engagement on all district sites.
+Dunbar Middle School encourages meaningful collaboration with all stakeholders so that communication between home, school, and the community is continuous and open.
+In order to ensure greater opportunities for student success, Dunbar Middle School supports the following:

-- Strong parent engagement activities for all campuses, - A positive working relationship between educators and families of all student groups and - Diverse communication channels between school and families.
+- Strong parent engagement activities planned by the campus - A positive working relationship between all educators and all families - Diverse communication channels between school and families - An emphasis on celebrating families' unique cultures, backgrounds and experiences